timharek/timharek.no/content/work.md

 description = "Tim Hårek's work"
 +++

-A selection of my work, both professionally and personal.
+A selection of my work, both professional and personal.